sailfishos-patches/patchmanager/doc/example_legacy_patch.json.md

 ### Description of options:

- - name: The "display name" of the patch, which will be shown in the patch list.
+ - name: The "display name" of the patch, which will be shown on the patch list.
- - description: Explain what the patch actually does.
+ - description: Explanation of what the patch does.
  - category: This is used to structure the list of patches in categories, but also certain categories will cause patchmanager to restart affected system services or applications.
-The category "homescreen" for example will prompt the user to restart Lipstick after applying.
+For example, patches in the category "homescreen" will prompt the user to restart Lipstick after applying.
  - maintainer: The name of the principal patch author or maintainer.
-Either use your real name, as displayed on Github or Twitter, or use your usual nickname.
+Either use your real name, as displayed on Github or Twitter, or your usual nickname.

 ### List of supported categories: